Eternal feminine: Nietzsche

 In Beyond Good and Evil, Nietzsche says that his views on women depend on something unteachable deep down—that what we call our "convictions" about the sexes are mere "signposts to the problem which we are—or, better, the great stupidity which we are".
 After this admission, he hopes "that I will be allowed to speak out a few truths" about women, so long as people realize that they are "only my truths".
 Julian Young writes: "He concedes, in other words, that his views may be infected by a degree of prejudice.
 The source of prejudice this extremely self-aware man has in mind is surely obvious: the trauma of the Salomé affair."
 Young observes that by 1885 "the majority of Nietzsche's friends and admirers were not just women but feminist women", such as Malwida von Meysenbug, Helen Zimmern and Meta von Salis.
-Nietzsche therefore invites his feminist friends "to scrutinize his views very carefully with an eye to separating the philosophical from the possibly pathological."
-And that is what they did.
-As Young notes, "Nietzsche's views on women are not merely offensive to modern opinion.
+According to Young, Nietzsche was inviting his feminist friends "to scrutinize his views very carefully with an eye to separating the philosophical from the possibly pathological."
+And that is what they did, for as Young notes, "Nietzsche's views on women are not merely offensive to modern opinion.
 They were offensive, too, to progressive opinion in the nineteenth century, including of course the opinion of many educated women."
 Nevertheless, many feminists were attracted to Nietzsche's philosophy by the accord they perceived between his message of liberation and their own.
 Their solution was to treat his anti-feminism as a personal quirk rather than an essential part of his philosophy.
 Young cites the example of Meta von Salis, who wrote that "a man of Nietzsche's breadth of vision and sureness of instinct has the right to get things wrong in one instance".
 Nietzsche, she thought, had made a reasonable but false generalization from the run of contemporary women to "the eternal feminine" and had failed to see that, while "the woman of the future who realizes a higher ideal of power and beauty in harmonious coexistence has not yet arrived", she will arrive.

 "Perhaps," Nietzsche wrote in 1888, "I am the first psychologist of the eternal feminine.
 They all love me."
 In the second sentence he is clearly referring to his feminist friends; in the first not so much, since, as the comment by Meta von Salis just cited indicates, their conception of the eternal feminine was rather different from his (as he was well aware).
 The whole passage, notes Penelope Deutscher, "seems rather tongue-in-cheek".
 Quite how convoluted interpreting Nietzsche on the eternal feminine can be is suggested by another comment by Deutscher: "we might say that any notion of the eternal feminine that Nietzsche does invoke to denounce the idealist notion of an eternal feminine is a re-valued 'eternal feminine' and not the 'same', idealist eternal feminine he denounces".